CrypTh0r/TG/README.md

 ## Music

-All musics are owned by artists (see list below) and are used here under [Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0)](https://creativecommons.org/licenses/by-nc-sa/3.0/) license
+All music is owned by artists (see list below) and is used here under [Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0)](https://creativecommons.org/licenses/by-nc-sa/3.0/) license

-**You can't use the musics for commercial use and/or without mentioning the following artists**
+**You can't use the music for commercial use and/or without mentioning the following artists**

 - Transcendent - Joel Nielsen
 - I Walk With Ghosts - Scott Buckley